JyYoungK/NEWSProject/README.md

 - Dynamic Information means every time a request comes in you should fetch fresh value.
 - Static Information by default has a caching mechanism.
 We can use the next config to revalidate property.
 Simply said using an example, all users will get the same data for x amount of time because it will be stored in cache.
 After x amount of time, cache will be updated with new value.
 Code explanation is seen under fetchNews line 42

+15. Use line-clamp to make long setences shorter.
+Truncate is for one line.
+Install npm from here and add plugins as well. https://tailwindcss.com/blog/multi-line-truncation-with-tailwindcss-line-clamp